Pricing Models For Services: Best Guide to Equipment as a Service Model

 Real-world examples of industrial machines that can be offered through EaaS

-Let’s examine some cases of industrial manufacturers implementing Equipment as a Service model.
+Let’s examine some cases of industrial manufacturers implementing the Equipment as a Service model.

 Rolls Royce (Jet-Engines-as-a-Service)

 The most popular example of a manufacturing company using this model is Rolls-Royce.
 The British luxury automobile maker started offering engines-as-a-service over 55 years ago.
 It celebrated its Power-by-the-Hour business model in 2012.